setiyadi-ben/Linux-Engineer-Applied-Practice/Java-Webapps-Simulation/1/Installing-ApacheTomcat_and_ApacheHTTP.md

-# Installation of Apache Tomcat and Apace HTTP Service
+# Installation of Apache Tomcat Server and Apace HTTP Server on Master Server
 ### [**back to Table-of-Contents**](./Table-of-Contents.md)

 ## Tools & materials